DUNE/computing-training-202112/_episodes/06-intro-art-larsoft.md

 [https://cdcvs.fnal.gov/redmine/projects/dunetpc/wiki][dunetpc-wiki]

-The third part of the tutorial gives hands-on exercises for doing these things.
+The follow-up part of this tutorial gives hands-on exercises for doing these things.

 ### Contributing to LArSoft